Leveling up Web Performance with HTTP/3

 We also have a wiki pages with lots of kind of additional stuff that's not like super related just to the standards themselves, but the interoperability testing that we've been talking about.

-I think there's the table you showed with all the different versions of Wireshark that support different versions of quick and everything, which is cool.
+I think there's the table you showed with all the different versions of Wireshark that support different versions of QUIC and everything, which is cool.

-So if you're doing any research.
-You can just like check the page.
+So if you're doing any research, you can just check that page.

-I, for example, use that when I was like trying to probe for supported quick versions.
+I, for example, used that when I was trying to probe for supported QUIC versions.

 It was really useful to have a list of all servers, plus the link to the source code.

 It's an open source implementation.
-A lot of like quick implementations are all in open source.
+A lot of QUIC implementations are all in open source.

 Implementations.
+Implements.
 Nations.
-Yeah, great.
-And then we've got a link to pcop2qlog which is basically taken from a link on the QViz Thing, which I should paste in here as well.
+Oh, yeah.
+Great.
+And then we've got a link to pcop2qlog, which is basically taken from a link on the QViz thing, which I should paste in here as well.

 I don't have one to hand.
-And then just a link to that Qlog crate and SIR that I mentioned too.
+And then there's a link to that Qlog crate and SIR that I mentioned, too.

-But before I miss the opportunity.
-I'd like to thank you very much, both of you for coming on the show again and Continuing, you know, the general kind of chat around this area and giving us some handy like hands on tips that actually can maybe people can use now.
+But before I miss the opportunity, I'd like to thank you very much, both of you, for coming on the show again and continuing the general kind of chat around this area and giving us some handy, like hands-on tips that actually people can use now.

 In the two minutes we have.

 And you've got 30 seconds.
-There's still a T missing in the link.
-Can't spell.
+There's still a T missing in the link for you, David.

 Thank you.
 Thank you.
-That's the best point you've made all call is Robin Yeah, I just wanted to really thank Peter and also Alexis, Alexi.
+That's the best point you've made all call.
+I just wanted to really thank Peter and also Alexis.

-Alexi, the two guys from Wireshark who have been very active with Quake from the start and much more productive than me.
+Alexi.
+The two guys from Wireshark who have been very active with Qwik from the start and much more productive than me.

-For me, it takes months to get a new Qlog version, but like within days of a new Quake draft Appearing they change Wireshark and they make sure that everybody can keep on using their tools, which is, which is great.
+For me, it takes months to get a new Qlog version, but within days of a new Qwik draft appearing, they change Wireshark and they make sure that everybody can keep on using their tools, which is great.

 Truly great.
 Thank you for that.
-Yeah, I'd say thank you to as well on behalf of me and and a lot of people familiar with who use the tools are even realizing who the humans are behind them.
+Yeah, I'd say thank you, too, as well, on behalf of me and a lot of people familiar with who use the tools without even realizing who the humans are behind them.

 Thanks.
 Yeah, I think we'll wrap it up there.

-Thank you again for your time and I'll see everyone else, maybe in a future episode of leveling up web performance with HTTP three.
+Thank you again for your time and I'll see everyone else maybe in a future episode of leveling up web performance with HTTP 3.

 Bye for now.